KevZhi/SingScoring/README.md

 # SingScoring

 A simple singing scoring system based on Unity 3D, core pitch recognization function working on PureData - sigmund~.
 Sigmund~ pass the recognized data to Unity 3D via MIDI channel.
 This app contains 3 modules: Pitch accurate, Pitch Range, Voice Stablitiy.

+Go to [release](https://github.com/KevZhi/SingScoring/releases) to get the pre-complied executable.

 This project is student homework, don't expect too much about it.The main purpose of developing this app was just learn and practice Unity3D.
 It consist of two independet modules, and it's not plug and play, so you need to do some configure before running as the instructions below.